Cardiac Amyloid Imaging with Tc-99m PYP: Challenges and Potential Solutions

 12. Witteles, R. (2016, July 7).
 Cardiac Amyloidosis [Web log post].
 Retrieved January 25,

 2021, from https://www.acc.org/latest-in-cardiology/articles/2016/07/07/14/59/cardiac-

 14. Wojtylak P, Avril N and Kardan A. Feasibility and initial experience in the utilization of a fully digital CZT SPECT/CT system for the diagnosis of transthyretin cardiac amyloidosis (ATTR).
-Journal of Nuclear Medicine May 2020, 61 (supplement 1) 3040;
+J Nucl Med.
+May 2020, 61 (supplement 1) 3040;

 15. Tamarappoo B, Otaki Y, Manabe O, Hyun M, Cantu S, Arnson Y, Gransar H, Hayes SW, Friedman JD, Thomson L, Slomka P, Dey D, Vescio R, Patel J, Berman DS.Simultaneous Tc-99m PYP/Tl-201 dual-isotope SPECT myocardial imaging in patients with suspected cardiac amyloidosis.
 J Nucl Cardiol.
 2020 Feb;27(1):28-37. doi: 10.1007/s12350-019-01753-5.
 Epub 2019 Jun 6.
 PMID: 31172386

 Chair of ASNC's Social Media Task Force committee.
+Deputy-Chair of ASNC's Education Committee.
 Attending Cardiologist.
 Director of Non-Invasive Cardiac Imaging, Director of the Women's Heart Center, Deborah Heart and Lung Center, Browns Mills, NJ